 It packs surprisingly a lot of safety kit, including hill-start assist, electronic stability control and airbags all around the interior.

 Suzuki Swift won’t cost the world to insure, and its sprightly efficient engines will make sure you stay within your monthly budget.

 The 1.2-litre petrol engine emits 99g/km of CO2, just enough to keep it in VED band A. It’s a manual, but if you hate the gear stick, there’s an automatic version equipped with a similar engine, but it isn’t as efficient.

 3. Vauxhall Corsa

-The Corsa has been around for years and it’s still one of the highly sought-after cars.
-It’s a good car especially for new drivers - it has compelling running costs, and it doesn’t leave a lot of room for compromise.
+The Corsa has been around for years but it’s still one of the most highly sought-after cars around.
+It’s an ideal first car for new drivers as it has relatively low running costs.
+It’s also more spacious than many other compact cars in the list.

 If you’re a frequent motorway commuter, you’ll probably want extra grunt, in which case you should look at the 1.4i petrol engine.
 It falls in VED band D, meaning you’ll have to budget £110 for tax.

 There are Corsa models, for example the one sporting 1.2 Life 3d engine, which fall into the lowest insurance groups – 2 through to 6.